 a) For purposes of this Part, criminal history record information is defined as information collected by criminal justice agencies (see 20 ILCS 2630) on individuals consisting of identifiable descriptions and notation of arrests, detention, indictments, information or other formal criminal charges, and any disposition arising from those actions, sentencing, correctional supervision and release.
 The individual records must contain both information sufficient to identify the subject of the record and notations regarding any formal criminal justice transaction involving the identified individual.

-b) In determining whether an applicant for a nurse license is unfit for licensure because of criminal history record information, the Division shall consider the following standards:
+b) In determining whether an applicant for a license is unfit for licensure because of criminal history record information, the Division shall consider the following standards:

 1) Whether the crime was one of armed violence (see 720 ILCS 5/Art.
 33A) or moral turpitude.
 Moral turpitude consists of: